simonw/datasette/docs/pages.rst

 Database
 ========

 Each database has a page listing the tables, views and canned queries available for that database.
 If the :ref:`permissions_execute_sql` permission is enabled (it's on by default) there will also be an interface for executing arbitrary SQL select queries against the data.

 Examples:

-* `fivethirtyeight.datasettes.com/fivethirtyeight-ac35616 <https://fivethirtyeight.datasettes.com/fivethirtyeight-ac35616>`_
+* `fivethirtyeight.datasettes.com/fivethirtyeight <https://fivethirtyeight.datasettes.com/fivethirtyeight>`_
-* `global-power-plants.datasettes.com/global-power-plants-9e55be2 <https://global-power-plants.datasettes.com/global-power-plants-9e55be2>`_
+* `global-power-plants.datasettes.com/global-power-plants <https://global-power-plants.datasettes.com/global-power-plants>`_

 The JSON version of this page provides programmatic access to the underlying data:

-* `fivethirtyeight.datasettes.com/fivethirtyeight-ac35616.json <https://fivethirtyeight.datasettes.com/fivethirtyeight-ac35616.json>`_
+* `fivethirtyeight.datasettes.com/fivethirtyeight.json <https://fivethirtyeight.datasettes.com/fivethirtyeight.json>`_
-* `global-power-plants.datasettes.com/global-power-plants-9e55be2.json <https://global-power-plants.datasettes.com/global-power-plants-9e55be2.json>`_
+* `global-power-plants.datasettes.com/global-power-plants.json <https://global-power-plants.datasettes.com/global-power-plants.json>`_

-Note that these URLs end in a 7 character hash.
-This hash is derived from the contents of the database, and ensures that each URL is immutable: the data returned from a URL containing the hash will always be the same, since if the contents of the database file changes by even a single byte a new hash will be generated.

-If you access one of these URLs with an incorrect hash (say because a new version of the underlying database has been published) Datasette will 302 redirect you to the correct URL.
-This happens for all URLs below the database page as well.

-Thanks to this hashing scheme, Datasette URLs can all be returned with far-future cache expiry headers.
-This means browsers will cache the data (including data from the JSON APIs) for a long time, and CDNs such as `Cloudflare <https://www.cloudflare.com/>`_ or `Fastly <https://www.cloudflare.com/>`_ can be used to dramatically improve the performance of a Datasette hosted API.

 .. _TableView: